Community Emergency Response Team

 Psychology and Organization – How to recognize and respond to post disaster emotional reactions of victims and rescuers.
 How to organize your areas and document response actions

-Putting Knowledge and Skills into Practice – In a group setting students are taken through final evolutions to demonstrate the knowledge, skills, and abilities gained throughout the course.
+Putting Knowledge and Skills into Practice – In a group setting students are taken through final evaluations to demonstrate the knowledge, skills, and abilities gained throughout the course.

 John Flynt, Preparedness Coordinator